AlexMercedCoder/tutorialblog/content/blog/2024/2024-09-hands-on-iceberg-dremio-minio-nessie.md

 Traditional database and data warehouse systems typically bundle together several core components, such as storage, table format, cataloging, and query processing, into a single tool.
 While this approach is convenient, it comes with challenges.
 Each system implements these features differently, which can lead to issues when scaling, transferring data across platforms, or achieving seamless interoperability.
 As organizations grow and evolve, these limitations become more apparent, especially in terms of flexibility and performance.

 Data Lakes, on the other hand, serve as a centralized repository where all types of data land in various forms, from structured to unstructured.
-Given this role, it makes sense to leverage the data lake as the storage foundation while decoupling the other functions—table metadata, cataloging, and query processing—into separate, specialized tools.
+Given this role, it makes sense to leverage the data lake as the storage foundation while decoupling the other functions: table metadata, cataloging, and query processing, into separate, specialized tools.
 This decoupled architecture forms the essence of the Data Lakehouse.
 It combines the flexibility and scalability of a Data Lake with the management features of a Data Warehouse, providing a unified solution for handling large-scale data storage, organization, and analytics.

 ## Data Lakehouse Technologies